TransparentHealth/mu2/transport/ttt-configuration.md

 This document describes how to get the Trasnpport Testing Tool configured on your own hardware or instance.

+THIS DOCUMENT IS IS IN ACTIVE DEVELOPENT SO SOME DETAILS MAY BE INCOMPLETE OR INCORRECT.

+Nov.
+19 2012.

 Firewall Configuration
 ----------------------